Marjorie Lynette Sigley: America

 In 1968, the American actress Uta Hagen watched one of Sigley's workshops at the Roundhouse and was so impressed by its revolutionary methods she invited her to New York.
 There Marjorie directed plays at the renowned Herbert Berghof (H.B.)
 Studios, Bank Street, New York, and also founded the Young People's Theater at City Center, which she directed from 1969 to 1975 where, with a group of actors, she wrote and staged 45 plays for children, as well as directing workshops involving them in the creation and performance of their own shows.
 Correspondence between Uta Hagen and Marjorie Sigley is held by The New York Public Library.
 In 1970 the Prime Minister Edward Heath gave a speech supporting and praising Marjorie's youth theatre work.
 Also around this time (1971–1974) she became friends with Lucy Kroll, the founder and grande dame of Kroll Agency.
 Correspondence between Sigley and Kroll is held in the Manuscript Division of the Library of Congress, Washington, D.C..

 She remained in the United States for several years more, founding and running her own company, Sigley's Young People's Theatre in New York in 1976, before moving to Los Angeles the following year to write a screenplay.
 In 1977 she was awarded the Jennie Heiden Award for her work with children's theatre, by the American Alliance for Theatre and Education (AATE).

 Sigley's phenomenally buoyant energy found outlets in many other projects.
 She wrote several plays, such as Take A Fable – a children's musical about an Animal Bill of Rights.
-It was first performed at the Edinburgh Festival, England, then produced successfully in New York as well as other Eastern states.
+It was first performed at the Edinburgh Festival, then produced successfully in New York as well as other Eastern states.
 In 1976 Take a Fable was performed by the Children's Touring Theatre Company of Stage West whose performance gained an entry in The Best Play's of 1976–1977.
 She also directed an opera for the Brighton Festival.
 In 1978 she wrote the award-winning ABC special One of a Kind, and in 1980 wrote and co-produced the feature film Never Never Land.
 Never Never Land (1979) originally known as Second to the Right and Straight on Until Morning starred Petula Clark and Anne Seymour as a seven-year-old girl, unhappy and isolated as a result of her parents' divorce, she escapes by recreating a modern-day version of the Peter Pan myth.